ms-studio/karmilla/readme.md

 The source files have been obtained from http://code.google.com/p/googlefontdirectory/

-We are working in FontForge, so we are using the provided SFD files (maybe not optimal, as it seems the font was originally developed in FontLab?).
+## Where are the source files?

+The contributors are working mostly with FontForge, and we are currently using the native sfdir (SplineFont Directory) format.
+This format stores each glyph in a single file.
+We plan to move to the more widespread UFO format in the near future (see [issue #17](https://github.com/ms-studio/karmilla/issues/17)).

+To open the font via FontForge, do "File > Open", navigate to and highlight the "Karmilla-Regular.sfdir" folder, and click "OK" – FontForge will then open the font.
+Don't attempt to open a single .glyph file.

 ## Changes:

-The changes we made so far:
+Some of the changes we made so far:

 * added french quotes «», €, ᴃ
 * improved éóíú on retina screens.